 'The Peaceful Pill Handbook' was written by two Australian doctors and published in 2006.
-All material published in Australia must first be submitted to the Office of Film and Literature Classification (OFLC).
+All material published in Australia must first be submitted to the Australian Classification Board.

 If a classification is objected to, the offending material is then reviewed by a Classification Review Board.
 Membership of this board is signed off by the Attorney General.

 In January 2007, the Australian Attorney General, Philip Ruddock, and Right to Life NSW (New South Wales), appealed the 'R' rating given by the OFLC to 'The Peaceful Pill Handbook'.
 The Australian Classification Review Board then overturned the 'R' classification with an 'RC' classification which meant the book was now 'Refused Classification'.
 This decision led to the book being banned outright.

 Different countries have varying laws on assisted suicide.
 Books on euthanasia are banned in Australia.
 Legislation was amended in 2001 to 'prohibit absolutely the importation of devices (and documents) that are designed or customised to be used by a person to commit suicide or to be used by a person to assist another to commit suicide'.
 In addition, the Suicide Related Materials Offences Act (2006) prohibited assistance through mail, internet, etc. These rules carry severe penalties for infringement.

 It is now illegal in Australia to loan, display, sell and even possess a copy of 'The Peaceful Pill Handbook'.
 A recent exhibition of the history of banned books in Australia is only able to display an image of the cover of the book rather than the real cover.

 To what extent do you think governments should intervene in deciding what information is appropriate for an individual to access?